jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

   - Jetson TX2: `CUDA_ARCH_BIN="6.2"`
   - Jetson AGX Xavier: `CUDA_ARCH_BIN="7.2"`

 * During execution of the `install_opencv-3.4.6.sh` script, the sudo username/password would likely time out a few times.
 You'll have to re-enter your password every time when prompted.
-If this is an issue for you and you don't have security related concerns, you could [use visudo to set a longer timeout (or even no timeout) for sudo sessions](https://lifehacker.com/make-sudo-sessions-last-longer-in-linux-1221545774).
+If this is an issue for you and you don't have security related concerns, you could [use visudo to set a longer `timestamp_timeout` value (or set the value to `-1` for no timeout at all) for sudo sessions](https://lifehacker.com/make-sudo-sessions-last-longer-in-linux-1221545774).

 OK.
 Here is the part about executing the script and building/installing opencv-3.4.6.